covscript/covscript/docs/SDK.md

 // ... use f freely while ctx is alive ...
 ```

-Keep the context alive whenever an escaped object needs to execute script code.
+Keep the context alive for as long as you use any escaped object; once the
-Self-contained value data can remain usable independently as described above.
+context is destroyed, escaped objects (including structure member data) are no
+longer usable.

 ### 2. `current_process` and threading